emdash/btremote/README.md

 - WheelUI.h

 Icons are pixel-art, defined as arrays of binary literals, which are then wrapped in a UI View.
+If you squint at the text, you can almost see them.

 - icons.h